hanzhou925/hanzhou925.github.io/_pages/about.md

 title: "Welcome !"
 excerpt: >
   This is the Homepage of Han Zhou, Bachelor at SJTU,<br />
-  and a postgraduate student at UCL majoring in Language Science:)<br /> Currently searching for internship :)
+  and a postgraduate student at UCL majoring in Language Science<br /> Currently working at HSBC CMB UK:)
                  <br />
   [Learn More about me](https://hanzhou925.github.io/aboutme/)<br />